jayhurtado/internetAndLinuxTutorial/internet.md

 ![internet database](images/internetdatabase.gif)

 **REST** - Representational State Transfer.
 RESTful systems are stateless and they keep the client and server seperate.
 If you change the code on the client side, it won;t affect the server and vice versa.
+* REST uses the GET, POST, PUT, and DELETE request methods.
+REST requires that a client make a request to the web server.

+6. The way that data is forwarded through different networks is through a router.

+**Router** - Connects devices within a network by forwarding data packets between them.
+The router also assigns a local IP address to each of the devices in the network.
+It examines the destination address of each packet and determines where to send it.
+A lot of the times it is sending information to another router.